 Container Service for Kubernetes (ACK) strictly abides by the terms of the Certified Kubernetes Conformance Program.
-This topic describes the changes made to Kubernetes 1.16.
+This topic describes the changes made to Kubernetes 1.16 by ACK.

 |Core component||Version||Upgrade notes|

-The Corefile will be automatically migrated to match the new CoreDNS version when you upgrade Kubernetes to 1.16.
+The Corefile will be automatically migrated to match the new CoreDNS version.

-Compared with previous versions, Docker 19.03.5 has the following improvements:
+Compared with previous versions, Docker 19.03.5 has the following optimizations:

 - Optimizes PodAffinity to improve performance by 100%.

 - Optimizes serialization operations.
-Enhances the performance of the pod list operation by 40%.
-Enhances the performance of the node list operation by 30%.
+Improves the performance of the pod list operation by 40%.
+Improves the performance of the node list operation by 30%.

-- Enhances the performance of processing apply requests that involve large map objects on the server side.
+- Improves the performance of processing apply requests that involve large map objects on the server side.

 - Optimizes the heartbeat solution based on node leases.
-Reduces the number of lease queries sent to the API server or etcd by 50,000 per minute in a cluster of 8,000 nodes.
+Reduces the number of lease queries per minute that are sent to the API server or etcd by 50,000 for a cluster of 8,000 nodes.

-pods, which does not involve mounting volumes such as ConfigMap or secrets to the
+not involve mounting volumes such as ConfigMaps and Secrets):

-- both Kubernetes 1.16.6 and 1.14 meet the SLAs defined by SIG Scalability.
-99% of pods can be started within five seconds given that images are already pulled.
+- Both Kubernetes 1.16.6 and 1.14 meet the service-level agreement (SLA) defined by Special Interest Group (SIG) Scalability.
+If images are pulled, 99% of pods can be started within 5 seconds.

-- In the worst-case scenario, it takes Kubernetes 1.14 nearly five seconds to create a pod whereas Kubernetes 1.16.6 needs only three seconds under the same conditions.
+- Based on the statistics of the 1% of pod creation processes that require the longest time, Kubernetes 1.14 requires nearly 5 seconds to create a pod whereas Kubernetes 1.16.6 requires only 3 seconds under the same conditions.

 - The built-in buildkit speeds up image builds.